Vehicle Registration and Permit Parking

 Disabled person parking plates/tags must be issued to the individual driving or being transported.

 Time restrictions apply in certain locations, such as Circle Park 45 minutes, Hodges Library 2 hours, etc.

 Accessible parking plates/tags must be from the same state as the registration of the vehicle.

 Providing a means to get you to your destination:

 The T: Access and T: Link point-to-point service can pick up from all parking areas, although this may require loading at the sidewalk or lot/garage perimeter.

 Note: The T: Access and T: Link vehicles cannot go into covered parking facilities.

 The T: Access is a demand response service available to transport students, staff, and faculty around campus (inc. UT main campus, Ag Campus, & facilities in the Fort Sanders neighborhood).
 The service is provided for those with permanent disabilities and limited duration passes for those with temporary disabilities can be issued.
 Medical verification of the disability needs to be provided to the applicable office.

 To get your Access ID card (which is needed to board the vehicle) please visit:

-- Student cards are issued by the UT Office of Disability Services (ODS)
+- Student cards are issued by Student Disability Services (SDS)

 - Faculty or staff cards are issued by the Office of Equity and Diversity (OED)